OCA/sale-workflow/sale_amendment/README.rst

 information (how much has been canceled, how much has been shipped).
 With the standard, you only have this information in the pickings.

-When one of the cases described above is encountered, the process to handle it starts with the related picking.
+When one of the cases described above is encountered, the process to handle starts with the related picking.
 A wizard is available to split the picking lines (stock moves), and it handles the proper reconnection of the logistic flows in case of chained moves.